 In our experience the mic isn’t really anything to write home about—but it’s not bad either.
 You can listen for yourself below, but you may note that the mic sounds a little compressed.
 That’s to be expected and is extremely typical of true wireless earphones.

-How good are the Amazon Echo Buds (2nd Gen) in the gym?
+How good is the Amazon Echo Buds (2nd Gen) in the gym?